 In order to protect the safety of each person in our school, we ask that the following procedure be followed whenever it is necessary to administer medication at school.
 Please request that your child’s doctor schedule medicine to be taken before or after school, but if that cannot be done, then the following guidelines must be used.

 - The clinic keeps a limited list of over-the-counter medications in stock.
 If you would like your child to receive these medications when necessary, you must complete the school consent form Parental Authorization for Administration of Prescription or Over-the-Counter Medicine at School.
-The form must be signed by the parent and your physician.
+The form must be signed by the parent and your physician and submitted to Magnus.
 If it is necessary for your child to receive an over-the-counter medication not listed on the form, you may write it onto the form, and the medication must be sent in to the clinic.
 Once again, your physician’s signature will be required.
 The parent copy of the student clinic pass will be sent home with the student to notify you when your child has received medication at school.

 - All prescription medication must have the original pharmacy label attached.